 Proofreading, which is often confused with copyediting, is the last chance for errors to be caught in a manuscript before publication.
 As your proofreader, I will work to catch any errors that slipped through after copyediting or during the typesetting or formatting stages.
 I will correct misspellings, typos, subject-verb disagreement, usage errors, misnumbering, and incorrect or outdated cross-references.
 I am a meticulous proofreader and am always on high alert for misused homophones, missing words, and extra words.
 I can check typeset copy against the original manuscript and mark deviations and verify that corrections have been entered correctly, if necessary.
-I can proofread in Microsoft Word, Adobe Acrobat Pro, InCopy CS6, and other applications.
+I can proofread in Microsoft Word, Adobe Acrobat Pro, InCopy, and other applications.

 When proofreading a typeset manuscript, I will check margins, spacing, word breaks, and other layout issues.
 I will also check consistency in design—page numbers, typeface, fonts, running heads, and overall appearance.
-If your book has illustrations or tables, I will proof them against the originals and ensure their consistency in the text.
+If your book has illustrations or tables, I will proof them against the originals and ensure their consistency throughout the text.

 When proofreading an e-book, I will ensure all content is present, verify internal links, and check for formatting problems that are common as a result of file conversion.

-Cypress Editing offers e-book formatting services for fiction and some nonfiction books, such as memoirs.
+Cypress Editing offers e-book formatting services for fiction and some nonfiction books such as memoirs.
 Each e-book will contain a hyperlinked table of contents, the book’s cover image, consistent formatting, and active hyperlinks.
 The e-book will be validated and checked in preview readers to ensure the content displays properly.
 Files formatted by Cypress Editing are guaranteed to be accepted by the following e-book distributors: Amazon KDP (Kindle), Smashwords, Kobo, Apple iBooks, Lulu, and Barnes & Noble (Nook).

 Query Letter Review

-Yes, there’s a formula when it comes to writing query letters, but well-written query letters make literary agents and acquisition editors forget all about that formula and focus on your story.
+There’s a formula when it comes to writing query letters, but well-written query letters make literary agents and acquisition editors forget all about that formula and focus on your story.
 Receive professional and specific feedback to improve your query letter before sending it off.
 I will review the overall focus, flow, and structure of your query letter; determine whether you are presenting your book’s most marketable qualities; and fix any grammar, spelling, and punctuation errors.